 Do I have to see you or can I see my own provider?

-No. It is not a requirement that you see anyone at the Wellness Center.
+It is not a requirement that you see anyone at the Wellness Center.
 You are free to choose your own provider in the community if that works for you.
-Please visit myuhc.com to get a list of providers in your area who might accept your insurance.
+You are welcome to contact a staff psychologist for community referral options, or you can contact your insurance provider to get a listing of providers in your area.

 If I want to change providers, can I?